Medically reviewed by Drugs.com. Last updated on Feb 27, 2022.

 Check the injection site after 2 hours for redness, swelling, and tenderness.

 Use only the brand of this medicine that your doctor prescribed.
 Different brands may not work the same way.

-Use a new needle, unopened vial, or syringe each time you inject your medicine.
+Use a new needle or syringe each time you inject your medicine.
 Do not use any other needle for the prefilled autoinjector pen.